-On February 7, 2019, Cannae borrowed \$100 million from FNF under the Cannae Revolver.
+On July 5, 2019, Cannae borrowed \$100 million from FNF under the Cannae Revolver.

 We account for the Cannae Revolver as a financing receivable.
 Interest income is recorded ratably in periods in which principal is outstanding.
 Uncollectible financing receivables are written off or impaired when, based on all available information, it is probable that a loss has occurred.
-As of March 31, 2019, there are no indications that a future loss is probable.